 - Second, an investigation into the brilliance of Mark's Greek tenses

-- Third, a Tour de Force (if I do say so myself) on Mark's Greek to highlight the nature our confession
+- Third, an reflection on Mark's Greek to highlight the nature our confession (This post!)

 Summary: Mark masterfully uses Greek to emphasize the dramatic nature of our confession of Christ.
 Our confession of Jesus as the Christ, the Messiah, the Son of God, will consume our life and finally consume us.

 The Greek behind Jesus' question:

 * Use of tenses: Mark carefully selects his tenses in this passage.
 When Jesus asks the question, he is using the imperfect tense, which implies repeated action.
 Jesus repeatedly asks them: "Who are people saying that am?" and "Who do you say that I am?"
 In our life, we will repeatedly be asked who Jesus is.

 * Use of pronouns: In Greek, the verb conjugation contains the subject pronoun.
 Thus, it is not necessary and it used primarily for emphasis.
 Here Jesus adds in the pronoun "You"; as if to say, "You - I mean you -- who do you say that I am?"
 In our life, we cannot simply say, "Christianity teaches XYZ" but each will have to say, "I believe..."

 * Use of a town name: Mark could have just told us about this confession, but he adds in the detail of its location.
 Casearea Philippi was a major center of pagan worship: http://en.wikipedia.org/wiki/Caesarea_Philippi

 To put all these together, Mark lets us know about the confession of faith: Where it will be done (in the face of paganism), when it will be done (again and again), and who will do it, we the disciples of Christ.